Imaginatio/REL/README.md

 For other regex flavors, a translation mechanism is provided: you may instanciate a [`Flavor`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/util/Flavor.scala), which exposes two methods: `.express(re: RE)` and `.translate(re: RE)`.
 The first one returns a `Tuple2[String, List[String]]`, whose first element is the translated regex string and whose second is a list of the group names (in order of appearance) allowing you to perform a mapping to capturing group indexes (like Scala does) if needed.
 The second method only performs the translation of a `RE` term into another.

-An example of translation into [.NET-flavored regex](http://www.regular-expressions.info/dotnet.html) is provided. [`DotNETTranslator`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/DotNETTranslator.scala) contains the actual translation, `DotNETFlavor` being declared in the [`flavors` package object](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/package.scala).
-The translation:
+An example of translation into [.NET-flavored regex](http://www.regular-expressions.info/dotnet.html) is provided. [`DotNETFlavor`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/DotNETFlavor.scala):

 - changes `\w` to `[a-zA-Z0-9_]` (when used with `Word`/`μ`), since .NET's `\w` covers UTF-8 letters including accented, while Java's covers only ASCII
 - turns any possessive quantifier into a greedy quantifier wrapped in an atomic group (which is a longer equivalent)
 - inlines named groups and their references into the .NET `(?<name>expr)` syntax

-Another example is the [`JavaScriptTranslator`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/JavaScriptTranslator.scala), which will:
+Another example is the [`JavaScriptFlavor`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/JavaScriptFlavor.scala), which will:

 - throw an exception when you try to translate a `RE` term that is not supported in the [JavaScript regex flavor](http://www.regular-expressions.info/javascript.html) (e.g. LookBehind)
 - transform possessive quantifiers and atomic groups (also not supported in JavaScript) into LookAhead with capturing group, immediately referenced afterwards: `(?>a|b)` becomes `(?=(a|b))\1`, exposing the same behavior as possessive quantifiers and atomic groups

-The [`LegacyRubyTranslator`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/LegacyRubyTranslator.scala) works similarly for the [Ruby 1.8 regex flavor](http://www.regular-expressions.info/ruby.html) which [does not support Unicode](http://www.regular-expressions.info/unicode8bit.html), unlike [Oniguruma](http://www.geocities.jp/kosako3/oniguruma/) when the `/u` flag is set.
+The [`LegacyRubyFlavor`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/LegacyRubyFlavor.scala) works similarly for the [Ruby 1.8 regex flavor](http://www.regular-expressions.info/ruby.html) which [does not support Unicode](http://www.regular-expressions.info/unicode8bit.html), unlike [Oniguruma](http://www.geocities.jp/kosako3/oniguruma/) when the `/u` flag is set.
 You shouldn't need to translate a REL regex to use it with Oniguruma, which also fully supports LookBehind and possessive quantifiers, and is the default regex implementation in Ruby 1.9.

 [Regular-expression.info](http://www.regular-expressions.info)'s [regex flavors comparison chart](http://www.regular-expressions.info/refflavors.html) may be of use when writing a translation.